RoryOfByrne/rocktheboat/collections/_posts/2019-01-13-autopilot.md

 ## <center>Action</center>

 I've tried something like this before but failed because I simply didn't use the playbooks.
 I half-arsed the whole thing so they weren't accessible enough and I just didn't really follow-through.
 To fix that, I decided to make them accessible, memorable, and easy to use.
 Here's some of the ways that I'm doing that so far:

 #### Website
 I decided to make my playbooks available [here](http://rorys.life/playbooks/) on my website.
-This means I can see them from anywhere as long as I have a browser.

-I use Jekyll for this website, so making a new playbook is as simple as making a YAML file for each playbook, which will then be rendered using a `playbook-detail.html` template, right?
+It's a Jekyll website, so all I have to do is add each new playbook as a YAML file.

 #### JSON API

-Well, not quite.
-I wanted to *also* expose the playbooks via a JSON api.
+I also want to expose the playbooks via a JSON api.
 This isn't what Jekyll is designed to do, since it's a static website builder, but I found a [blog post](https://bilaw.al/building-apis-with-jekyll.html) about it.

-This guy puts his API data into a `_data` directory structure, then exposes it in a root-level `stuff.json` file which looks like this:
+The idea is to put the API data into a `_data` directory structure, then exposes it in a root-level `stuff.json` file which looks like this:

 <code>
         {{ site.data.stuff | jsonify }}
 </code>

 This doesn't work for me, since I want to 1) automatically generate webpages for my playbooks, and 2) generate a `playbooks.json` file.
 Jekyll allows you to render each file once, only.

 The way I finally found to do this was as follows:

 1. Create a `collection` for my playbooks:
    `<root>/collections/_playbooks/`
 2. Configure my `_config.yml` to render those playbooks using a template:

         collections_dir: collections
         collections:
             playbooks: